 After you get your credit report, you may notice several inaccuracies that can be dragging your credit score down.
 The good news is that you can dispute these errors and a professional can help get them wiped from your credit report so your credit score can bounce back.

 The best way to determine what you need to buy a house is to figure out how much you can afford.
 Though online calculators do not necessarily account for all of your monthly expenditures, they certainly are a great tool for understanding your larger financial situation.

 After you figure out what you can comfortably afford, you can then start online window shopping for houses and begin to narrow down which home trends are most important to you.
 Are you looking at specific neighborhoods?
 How many bedrooms do you want?
 Do you need a large yard, big deck, swimming pool, man cave, she shed, etc?

 Understanding what you can afford in the area you want to buy will help keep you grounded and focused on what you want in a house versus what might be nice to have.

 Unless you want to pay Private Mortgage Insurance (PMI), you want to save up for a sizable down payment.
 PMI is an added insurance charged by mortgage lenders to protect themselves in case you default on your loan payments.
 The biggest problem with PMIs for homeowners is that they usually cost you hundreds of dollars each month.
 Money that is not going against the principal of your mortgage.

 How much should you save for a single-family home?
 Twenty percent down is typical for most mortgages to avoid paying for PMI.
-However, there are other types of home loans, such as FHA-backed loan, Conventional & a VA loan if you have served in the military and qualify, that may allow you to put down less than twenty percent while avoiding PMIs altogether.
+However, there are other types of home loans, such as FHA-backed loan, Conventional and VA loans if you have served in the military and qualify, that may allow you to put down less than twenty percent while avoiding PMIs altogether.

 As an added benefit to having a sizable down payment, you may also receive a lower rate that will save you tens of thousands of dollars in interest over time.
 Learn more about how to save for a downpayment and start saving now!